DHHS Division/Office issuing this notice: Office of Rural Health

-- Document collaborations among safety net and social support organizations specifying the distinct roles of each organization and the designated fiscal responsibilities.
+- Document collaboration among safety net and social support organizations specifying the distinct roles of each organization and the designated fiscal responsibilities.

-- Connect to NC HealthConnex (To meet the state’s mandate, a provider is “connected” when its clinical and demographic information is being sent to NC HealthConnex at least twice daily.)
+- Connect or have a plan to connect NC HealthConnex (To meet the state’s mandate, a provider is “connected” when its clinical and demographic information is sent to NC HealthConnex at least twice daily.)
 For further information, please see the HIEA website: https://hiea.nc.gov)

-Grant applications must be received electronically using the on-line application link provided by the Office of Rural Health.
-All applications are due by January 14, 2022.
+Deadline for Submission: Grant applications must be received electronically using the on-line application link provided by the Office of Rural Health.
+All applications are due by 5:00 PM on December 8, 2023.
 Only electronic applications will be accepted.
 Incomplete applications, or applications not completed in accordance with the following instructions, will not be reviewed.

 - Step One: Use the Office of Rural Health application link to submit the organization name and contact information.
-The link opens on November 1, 2021 and closes on January 13, 2022.
-Office of Rural Health Application Link: https://ncruralhealth.az1.qualtrics.com/jfe/form/SV_b3dUODMYHn7MRud
+The link opens on October 24, 2023, and closes at 5:00 PM on December 8, 2023.

 - Step Two: Upon submitting the required information to the Office of Rural Health Application Link, an email with a personalized link specific to your organization will be sent.
 The link in the email will provide access to the electronic application.
-The application closes January 14, 2022.
-Please begin the application process in time to ensure completion on or before January 14, 2022.
-No new application links will be sent after January 13, 2022.
+The application closes at 5:00 PM on December 8, 2023.
+Please begin the application process in time to ensure completion on or before December 8, 2023.
+No new application links will be sent after December 7, 2023.

 Applications must be complete, and agencies must respond to all application requirements.
 Incomplete applications, or applications not completed in accordance with the instructions, will not be reviewed.